 Minutes later, I find Nakano standing over a blue bucket, with three dented-looking tuna sticking up with their tails in the air.
 He’s quietly shaking his head.
 He tells me in Japan this is completely unacceptable – that nobody would dream of treating such a beautiful object with such utter disrespect.
 He points out the bruises and dings in the flesh, and seems genuinely saddened by the treatment.
 He mimes throwing the tuna into the fishermonger’s face.

-On the way out, the chefs pick out a few treats: latchet, a deep-sea fish that’s richer and fattier here than in Japan; a crazy-looking bright orange gurnard; and some kingfish, calamari and salmon.
-The market’s winding down as we walk out the roller doors, where a coffee truck is surrounded by what looks like the beginnings of a street fight.
+On the way out, the chefs pick out a few treats: latchet, a deep-sea fish that’s richer and fattier here than in Japan; a crazy-looking bright-orange gurnard; and some kingfish, calamari and salmon.
+The market’s winding down as we walk out the roller doors.
+A considerable mob has formed around a coffee truck.
 I get two sugars in my long black.
 We watch the sun rise over the electricity towers, the pink and cobalt sky against the motionless cranes.

-We stop off at Oceania where Koizumi demonstrates his production line; masked women spray fish with metal hoses, and an enormous fridge too cold to bear for more than a minute.
-Koizumi hands over a parcel wrapped in unmistakably Japanese-style: green crepe paper folded into a delicate envelope, with a decorative band strapped around the outside.
+We make a quick hop across the Maribyrnong, to Oceania’s current home in Footscray.
+Koizumi demonstrates his production line; masked women spraying fish with metal hoses, and an enormous fridge too cold to bear for more than a minute.
+He hands over a parcel wrapped in unmistakably Japanese-style: green crepe paper folded into a delicate envelope, with a decorative band strapped around the outside.
 It’s a block of toro: the tender, fatty belly of the tuna.
-We pass it hand to hand like a baby bird.
+We pass it hand to hand like it’s a baby bird.

-Across town at Ocean Made, we meet George Lucas (not that one; and also no relation to Chris and Holly), perhaps the most famous fishmonger in Melbourne.
-All the best chefs serve his fish – Jacques Reymond, Georgie Calombaris, Neil Perry, Scott Pickett, Shane Delia, Ben Shewry, Matt Wilkinson and Peter Gunn – and with good reason.
-His warehouse looks more like a surgery, with huge teams gutting and scaling, packing fish neatly into boxes marked in Sharpie with the restaurant’s name.
-The chefs pick up some mackerel, a goldband snapper, and some Storm Bay clams.
-The pièce de résistance is a gnarly-looking lobster that Holly’s trying to charge to the business account.
-I promise her I won’t tell anyone.
+Across town at Ocean Made, we meet George Lucas (not that one, and also no relation to Chris and Holly), perhaps the most famous fishmonger in Melbourne.
+Some of the best chefs serve his fish – including Jacques Reymond, Neil Perry and Ben Shewry – and with good reason.
+His Collingwood warehouse looks like an operating theatre, with huge teams gutting and scaling, packing fish neatly into boxes marked in Sharpie with restaurant names.
+The chefs pick up some mackerel, a goldband snapper and some Storm Bay clams.

 By now we’ve all been up about five hours, and it’s time to actually start the day.
-We work our way through the peak-hour traffic to Kisumé on Flinders Lane, all looking a bit disheveled – except Hyun, who is neat as a pin, wearing a fresh white shirt, a black tie and a little sailor’s cap.
-I’m not sure how he recovered so quickly.
-His hair is still amazing.
+We work our way through the peak-hour traffic to Kisumé, all looking a bit disheveled – except Hyun, who is neat as a pin, wearing a fresh white shirt, a black tie and a chef’s cap.

-Behind The Table is a small kitchen where Nakano is prepping the fish.
-It’s wonderfully gory: he guts the gurnard and the dory, checking the egg sack and liver for freshness, which he can guage by sight.
+Nakano is prepping the fish in a small kitchen behind The Table.
+It’s wonderfully gory: he guts the gurnard and the dory, checking the egg sack and liver for freshness, which he can gauge by sight.
 “When it’s really, really good, the colour is brighter and it’s not so soft,” he says.
 The one in his hand doesn’t meet that standard.
 He won’t serve it.